 And the amount of things that end up being listed on eBay soon afterwards as 'barely used' or 'in brand new condition' can be a rather annoying waste of time and hard-earned money.

-However, a recent survey released by consumer watchdog Which? has drawn up a 'don't buy list', revealing the baby items that parents found the least useful, making you a saving of up to £275.
+However, a survey released by consumer watchdog Which? has drawn up a 'don't buy list', revealing the baby items that parents found the least useful, making you a saving of up to £340.

 The survey asked 2,000 parents with kids aged five and under to vote for the baby items they had found the most and least useful (excluding necessity products like car seats and cots).

 And the results are pretty interesting, it seems that at the forefront of new parents' minds was safety, with stair gates and audio baby monitors being voted as two of the top most useful products.
-Not so popular however were door baby bouncers and surprisingly, the manual breast pump.
+Not so popular however were door baby bouncers and baby washing bowls.
 You can see the full list of least useful products below.

-Top ten least useful products, as voted by parents
+Top 10 least useful baby products, as voted by parents

-3. Manual breast pumpDo you really want to spend hours pumping away when you can opt for an electric breast pump which does all the hard work for you.
-Of course the easiest option is feeding your little one directly from your breast or if you’re using formula, you won’t have to consider a breast pump at all.
+6. Manual breast pumpDo you really want to spend hours pumping away when you can opt for an electric breast pump which does all the hard work for you?
+Of course the easiest option is feeding your little one directly from your breast or if you're using formula, you won't have to consider a breast pump at all.

 We asked six new mums to tell us about the baby products they loved and loathed and the results were quite varied.
 Back-button babygrows were mentioned by a couple of our mums, plus a swaddling blanket as mentioned above.